Understanding the Study Abroad experience from registration through re-entry is important.

 - What are my cost parameters and how will this affect my options?

-- Should I participate junior or senior year, or after graduation?
+- Should I participate junior or senior year?

 - How long do I want this experience to last - weeks, months, a semester, a year?